rashardikelly/rashardikelly.github.io/_posts/2025-10-25-CHangeControl.md

 # Lapse in Appropriations Contingency Plan
 [link](https://home.treasury.gov/lapse-in-appropriations-contingency-plans)
 The radical left has chosen to shut down the United States government in the name of reckless spending and obstructionism.
 As a result, the U.S. Department of the Treasury’s websites will only be sporadically updated until this shutdown concludes.
-Please refer to [Treasury’s contingency plans](https://home.treasury.gov/lapse-in-appropriations-contingency-plans) for more information
+Please refer to [Treasury’s contingency plans](https://home.treasury.gov/lapse-in-appropriations-contingency-plans) for more information / / / [@defcon MEDiA SERVER @blackgirlscode](https://media.defcon.org/)

 <img  alt="image" src="https://github.com/user-attachments/assets/91ddded5-e7ae-438b-b540-997780f76dc1" />